List of early webcomics: Other firsts

 In March 1995, artist Bebe Williams launched one of the first webcomics collectives, Art Comics Daily.
-Newspaper comic strip syndicates also launched websites in the mid-1990s.
+Newspaper comic strips and their syndicates also launched websites in the mid-1990s.
 Other webcomic collectives, like Big Panda, started in the second half of the 1990s.
 Big Panda hosted over 770 webcomics, including Sluggy Freelance and User Friendly, which started in 1997.
 Big Panda's discontinuation resulted in the formation of Keenspot in 2000.
 In 1995, Dilbert became the first syndicated comic strip to be officially published through the Internet.

 Though the genre was popularized by PvP, the first video game webcomic was Chris Morisson's Polymer City Chronicles, which started being published on the World Wide Web in 1995.
 Three years later, in 1998, Jay Resop started the first sprite comic, Neglected Mario Characters.

 Timeline

 Excluding traditional comic strips such as Calvin and Hobbes that were uploaded illegally, this is a timeline of cartoons that are known to have been posted on the Internet before 1995: